CSS-Electronics/api-examples/examples/data-processing/README.md

 ---

 ### Regarding Transport Protocol example
-The example in `process_tp_data.py` should be seen as a very simplistic TP implementation.
+The example in `process_tp_data.py` should be seen as a simplistic TP implementation.
 It can be used as a starting point and will most likely need to be modified for individual use cases.
 We of course welcome any questions/feedback on this functionality.

 The basic concept works as follows: